 - If you prefer a full city tour, there are several reputable companies offering Cordoba Spain tours, as well as the option of a hop-on-hop-off bus.

-If you prefer to do it yourself, you might want one of these books:
+If you prefer to do it yourself, you might want a tour books:

 Practical Information: Cordoba Travel Tips